prescient-design/jamun/README.md

 ## Citation

-If this repository was useful to you, please cite our preprint!
+If you found this repository useful, please cite our preprint!

 ```bibtex
 @misc{daigavane2024jamuntransferablemolecularconformational,